esaiko/gitlab-wiki-link-updater/README.md

 Backlinks are listed in the target page. ("who has a link to this page")
 Example: page A has a link to page B.

-This is written in PHP 8.
-This uses [GitLab PHP API Client](https://github.com/GitLabPHP/Client/)
+I wrote this because I did not find any tool or extension to Gitlab wiki that would automatically maintain the list of subpages in the parent page content, or maintain list of "who is linking to this page" on a page.
+I hate maintaining such stuff manually.

 NOTE: I have tested this only with a very small Gitlab wiki project.
+I am NOT an expert on Gitlab wiki - there may very well be better ways to achieve what I have done with this.

 List of subpages and backlinks are listed at the end of the page.
 This tags the generated wiki content with special comments in the page.
 See below: